Constituents of Ayawaso West Wuogon Lament Broken Bridge

 Over the years, the structure has deteriorated significantly, causing flooding and endangering lives whenever heavy rains hit the area.

-Constituents have repeatedly campaigned for change, emphasising that their votes for local leadership were meant to bring improvements to infrastructure and safety.
+Constituents have repeatedly campaigned for change, emphasising that their votes for local and presidential leadership were meant to bring improvements to infrastructure and safety.

 “We voted for NDC change, hoping our voices would be heard,” one resident lamented, reflecting the collective frustration of the affected communities.